ghozlan/notes/README.md

 # Bit Bucket
 - [ ] links in bitbucket (markdown?)
 - [x] import a git repo from github into bitbucket: possible through Repositories> Import repository
-- [ ] upload a git repo from local machine into bitbucket
+- [x] upload a git repo from local machine into bitbucket
+      1. Push an existing repository from the command line (the commands are given by Bitbucket after a new repo is created)

+            cd /path/to/my/repo
+            git remote add origin https://ghozlan@bitbucket.org/ghozlan/<repo-name>.git
+            git push -u origin --all # pushes up the repo and its refs for the first time git push -u origin --tags # pushes up any tags
+      2. SourceTree:
+            * Repository> Add Remote> Add.
+            * Remote name: <alias> and URL / Path: https://ghozlan@bitbucket.org/ghozlan/<repo-name>.git
+            * Push

 # Python
 - [ ] figure name